Do you have a running theory about what happened to Ronald Tammen?

 Are you on social media?

 A Good Man Is Hard to Find is on Facebook at https://www.facebook.com/agmihtf.
 You can also follow me on Twitter at https://twitter.com/jwwenger.
-Note that I’ve been known to tweet about a number of topics in addition to Ron Tammen, mostly FOIA-related.
-Of the two platforms, I’ll probably be most active on Twitter during the hiatus.
+(Note that I’ve been known to tweet about a number of topics in addition to Ron Tammen, mostly FOIA-related, especially anything pertaining to the CIA or FBI.)
+Of the two platforms, I’ll probably be most active on Twitter during the hiatus, though any incremental updates will be posted on both sites.

 Did you really quit your full-time job to write this book?